dhense177/Modeling_Lung_Cancer_Risk/README.md

 These individual linear best fit lines look pretty good.
 Linear modeling should produce good results.

-Although the least squares fit lines look like they do a good job of explaining incidence over time in different counties, they are surely overfitting and the predictions generated from such a model would not generalize to other counties/future years.
+Although the least squares lines look like they do a good job of explaining incidence over time in different counties, they are surely overfitting and the predictions generated from such a model would not generalize to other counties/future years.

-Since states have distinct and different distribtions of mean lung cancer rates, it would make sense to improve upon this basic regression model by creating a hierarchical structure by which individual county regressions are constrained by a distribution of paramters (y-intercept and slope) which would result in regression lines that are less extreme and less likely to overfit.

-One step beyond this would be to assume that the states we are looking at are a random sample from the U.S., and that the states themselves could be constrained by U.S.-level hyperparameters.

 Without introducing a hierarchical struture to the data, we have 3 options:
 1. Fully-Pooled: Forecast individual county 2014 lung cancer incidence through use of a single regression model for all counties